Printed Circuit Board Manufacturing Process Flow

 11. Copper plating

 The drilled PCB board undergoes an oxidation-reduction reaction in the sinking copper cylinder to form a copper layer to metalize the holes.
 The copper is deposited on the surface of the originally insulated substrate to obtain conductive holes, thereby achieving electrical communication between the inner layer and outer layer.
-The stage takes place in a series of chemical and rinsing baths.
+The stage of printed circuit board production process takes place in a series of chemical and rinsing baths.

 12. Outer layer basic process

-The fundamental process of the outer layer is similar to that of the inner, which includes outer layer dry film lamination, exposure, development, etching, stripping off the exposed dry photoresist film, chemical copper deposited, and outer layer Automatic Optical Inspection (AOI).
+The fundamental of PCB process flow of the outer layer is similar to that of the inner, which includes outer layer dry film lamination, exposure, development, etching, stripping off the exposed dry photoresist film, chemical copper deposited, and outer layer Automatic Optical Inspection (AOI).

 The outer pattern plating follows the chemical copper process but emphasizes the copper distribution.
 The copper is not only deposited over the entire outer layer surface but also inside the holes.
 The whole circuit board, which acts as a cathode for electroplating, passes through several baths with electrolytic copper to produce electrolysis.
 After this, the copper layer of the outer layer and holes is plated to a certain thickness to meet the requirements of the copper thickness of the final PCB board.
 Different from the inner layer chemical copper process, the board will also be immersed in the electrolytic tin to protect the copper in the subsequent etching process.